 In the U.S., a report found that charities had donated an astonishing amount of over $105 million to anti-Muslim groups between 2017 and 2019.
-With some charities actually uninformed about the Islamophobic efforts of some of the groups they donated to, we can see how the insidious agenda to target and surveil Muslims that is often hiding in plain sight is quietly and successfully funded.
+With some charities uninformed about the Islamophobic efforts of some of the groups they donated to, we can see how the insidious agenda to target and surveil Muslims that is often hiding in plain sight is quietly and successfully funded.
 There is an ugly irony to the blanket accusation of Muslims being secretive or deceptive, while anti-Muslim groups are the ones who have convinced so many charities into backing hateful campaigns they may not have otherwise supported.
-This is significant not only because it gives anti-Muslim groups greater resources to spread Islamophobic ideology, but it also reinforces to a wider public that these ideas are permissible and legitimises perpetuating oppression against Muslim people in response.
+This is significant not only because it gives anti-Muslim groups greater resources to spread Islamophobic ideology, but it also reinforces to a wider public that these ideas are permissible and legitimizes perpetuating oppression against Muslim people in response.

 A New York Times podcast called “The Trojan Horse Affair” covers an Islamophobic event in the UK about a presumed “Islamist plot” to Islamicise Birmingham schools, which was ultimately proven to be false.
-Even though it was widely discredited, it ended up ruining careers and lives of Muslim people in Birmingham, revealing the destructive power of oppressive political speculation.
+Even though it was widely discredited, it ended up ruining the careers and lives of Muslim people in Birmingham, revealing the destructive power of oppressive political speculation.
 After flaws were exposed in the government’s legal handling of a school disciplinary hearing, the Department of Education ended up paying hundreds of thousands of pounds in fees.
-The government was clearly so adamant on vilifying Muslims for a conspiracy they had no part in, that they were willing to waste taxpayer money to do so.
+The government was so adamant on vilifying Muslims for a conspiracy they had no part in, that they were willing to waste taxpayer money to do so.